noahgorstein/exploring-peps/README.md

 This is the code that accompanies by blog post on [Exploring Python Enhancement Proposals (PEPs) with Python and Graphs](https://noahgorstein.com/blog/exploring-peps-with-python-and-graphs).

-The code in this repository is used to generate the graph visualizations in the blog post.
+The code in this repository is used to generate the data visualizations in the blog post.

 ## Installation